oasis-tcs/openc2-oc2ls/oc2ls.md

 A command has four main components, two required and two optional.
 The required components are the Action and the Target.
-The optional components are command Arguments and the Actuator function.
+The optional components are command Arguments and the Profile identifier.
 A command can also contain an optional Command identifier, if necessary.
 [Section 3.3.1](#331-openc2-command) defines the syntax of an OpenC2 Command.